 Parenting is hard work and children don’t come with instruction manuals.
 It is normal to have concerns about your child’s social-emotional development and mental health and it’s important to ask your child’s doctor or child care provider if you have concerns or need help.

-For children struggling with emotional or behavioral issues, effective treatment is available that helps children grow up healthy and achieve success in school and in life.
+For children struggling with emotional or behavioral issues, effective intervention is available that helps children grow up healthy and achieve success in school and in life.
 If you have concerns, ask your child’s doctor, teacher or child care provider about getting more information or a referral to have your child assessed.

 Parents are a child’s first and best teacher, yet all parents need support from friends, family and the community in order to raise happy, healthy kids.